Key Takeaways

 Oregon scored the highest out of all the states for the number of landlord requirements and laws, giving the location legitimacy in terms of renting.
 The state also ranked well for rent control laws, coming in second just short of California.

-Nature aside, the state has a strong, thriving economy and is home to a slew of different industries, including education, technology, and healthcare.
-Oregon has a relatively low unemployment rate coupled with a median household income which is a little higher than the national average.
+The state also has a strong, thriving economy and is home to a slew of different industries, including education, technology, and healthcare.
+As of February 2025, Oregon has a relatively low unemployment rate of 4.5%, coupled with a median household income, which is a little higher than the national average.

 7. South Dakota